bonitasoft/bonita-cloud-doc/md/Continuous_Delivery_Deploying_a_Living_Application_to_Bonita_Cloud.md

 # Deploying a Living Application to Bonita Cloud Non Production Runtimes

 ## Deploy Job
-The job "ACTION - Deploy a LivingApp to a runtime" allows you deploy your living applications to any of your Bonita Cloud runtimes with the development or production polices:
+The job "ACTION - Deploy a LivingApp to a runtime" allows you to deploy your living applications to any of your Bonita Cloud runtimes with the development or production polices:

 <div style="text-align:center">
     <img src="cloud/images/master/DeployJob.png">